ReactiveX/rxjs-core-notes/2016-12/december-20.md

 We originally were thinking of having three branches: **master**, **minor**, **patch**, but after discussing decided on two branches: **master** and **next**

-- **master: anything that can be released in a minor/patch bump, but no breaking changes.
+- **master**: anything that can be released in a minor/patch bump, but no breaking changes.
 Most PRs will be merged into here.
 - **next**: everything from **master** (except incompatible changes) and breaking changes or major rewrites.
 This branch tracks the next major release, e.g. 6.0.
 We will manually rebase **master** into here, before every breaking change PR merge.

 ## VirtualTimeScheduler API additions